 Each application for TxCDBG funding must include clear documentation of the persons served by the project for each benefit area.
-Detailed instructions are provided in Part I above, and in the TxCDBG Guide to Meeting a National Program Objective.
+Detailed instructions are provided in Part I above, the 2023 Survey Methodology Manual, and the TxCDBG Guide to Meeting a National Program Objective.